|4th Five Year Plan||

 1 : Outlay andExpenditure on Scientific Research

 17.6.
-Research and Development (R&D) activities are also carried out under the auspices of various departments of Government and other agencies Government and non-Government.
+Research and Development (R and D) activities are also carried out under the auspices of various departments of Government and other agencies Government and non-Government.
 Sometimes their outlays are part of the allocation for major research activities This is true of agriculture university education, communications, medical care, meteorology, geology and industrial production.
 Research and Development is also an important activity of the Ministry of Defence.
-Estimates of the Fourth Plan outlays for R&D under the Central Sector for agriculture, university education and health, including family planning, are of the order of Rs.
+Estimates of the Fourth Plan outlays for R and D under the Central Sector for agriculture, university education and health, including family planning, are of the order of Rs.
 55 crores, Rs.
 10 crores and Rs.
 22 crores respectively.
 These are dealt with in the respective chapters.

 17.7.
 The Committee on science and technology which is an advisory body to the Cabinet has brought out Report on Science and Technology, 1969.
 According' to this report the total expenditure for scientific research and development under Central, State and private sectors in the country has increased from Rs.
 27 crores in 1958-59 to about Rs.
 136 crores in 1969-70.
 In terms of GNP it has increased from 0.21 % to 0.43%.
 This is expected to rise to about 0.5% at the end of the Fourth Plan.
-About 94% of the expenditure on R&D is incurred directly and/or supported by the public sector in one way or the other while the share of the private sector is of the order of 6 % only.
-Even in the public sector, 4 organisations (the CSIR, the DAE the Defence R&D organisation and the ICAR) account for about 68% of the total expenditure on R&D in the Central sector.
-The scientific and technical manpower employed on R&D has increased from about 18,000 in 1958-59 to about 62,000 in 1968-69 in the Centra.1, State, and private sectors.
-It has been noticed that there has been some imbalance of the spending on R&D in certain sectors, as for example, in the development of natural resources and training of scientific and technical manpower of high quality, due attention has not been paid, while these sectors are vital for the balanced growth of science and technology leading to economic growth.
+About 94% of the expenditure on R and D is incurred directly and/or supported by the public sector in one way or the other while the share of the private sector is of the order of 6 % only.
+Even in the public sector, 4 organisations (the CSIR, the DAE the Defence R and D organisation and the ICAR) account for about 68% of the total expenditure on R and D in the Central sector.
+The scientific and technical manpower employed on R and D has increased from about 18,000 in 1958-59 to about 62,000 in 1968-69 in the Centra.1, State, and private sectors.
+It has been noticed that there has been some imbalance of the spending on R and D in certain sectors, as for example, in the development of natural resources and training of scientific and technical manpower of high quality, due attention has not been paid, while these sectors are vital for the balanced growth of science and technology leading to economic growth.
 One of the possible reasons of the imbalanced growth is the lack of central authority to study and decide Inter se allocation in various areas of scientific and technological activities.

 17.8.
 The CS1R has given greater attention to purposeful research and development programmes especially those which could be completed within the Fourth Plan period.
 Meetings have been held with groups of industries such as Chemicals, Electronics, Instruments and Drugs and Pharmaceuticals Industries and more meetings are being convened.
 The user Government Departments have been consulted for suggestions and detailed programmes of the laboratories formulated and screened by a Working Group with nine expert committees.
 The priority projects identified by the Working Group relate to technologies for special glass and ceramics, non-ferrous metals like magnesium, special batteries required by defence, high polymers and synthetic fibres, biochemicals, materials for electronic industries such as pure silicon synthetic quartz crystals and special classes of ferrites.
 Food research; mining and mineral beneficiation, tropicalisation, welding technology and design of microwave towers, reactor pressure vessels, grain storage structures and studies on antifertility agents are other important subjects engaging attention.
 Further, a central machinery for providing guidelines to CSJR laboratories has been set up under the chairmanship of the Member (Industry), Planning Commission.
 Three priority areas have been identified : steel, chemicals and instruments and sub-groups are engaged in identifying important problems for research and development in these areas.
 While the laboratories will provide experimental and pilot plant data to entrepreneurs, consulting engineering firms could be engaged for design engineering and feasibility reports.
 In special cases such design cells may be set up in the laboratories for themselves or for groups of laboratories in the same field.
 Where the integration of several disciplines is required, more than one CSIR laboratory in association with industry and outside agencies would cooperate on selected projects.
 CSIR's outlays are given below :